Getting Started with CaptureSDK for iOS¶

 com.socketmobile.chsin the Supported External Protocol setting.

-- Your application will need a proper AppKey.
+Your application will need a SocketMobile AppKey.
 Follow the link to create an AppKey.
+AppKeys can be generated online and at no additional cost beyond the nominal registration fee.
+The AppKey is validated by the SDK library on the device, no internet connection is required.
 Note: You don’t need to create your own AppKey to compile and run the sample apps.